MatrixBytes/WebMinePoolAPI/README.md

 # WebMinePoolAPI
-An Python wrapper for the WebMinePool API.
+An wrapper for the WebMinePool API written in python.

 Base url: https://webminepool.com/page/http-api